Menu

 FELLOWS

 Simon Menner, Camouflage, Sniper on top of the two big boulders in the lower right corner.
 Muzzle is visible (2019).
-Courtesy: the artist.
+Courtesy: The artist.

 In this image, a professional sniper is hiding from view, aiming directly at the camera and, by extension, the viewer.
 Simon Menner's series, Camouflage, presents landscapes in which German snipers are hidden within the frame, turning each photograph into a deadly "Where's Waldo" challenge.
 But Menner insists that the real focus isn't on finding the snipers.
 Instead, the photographs reflect on how fear, terror, and surveillance permeate modern life.
+Menner's work has been shown in exhibitions around the world, including the Museum of Contemporary Photography in Chicago, CO Berlin, and Bauhaus Museum Weimar.
+His work has also been featured in major media outlets including Arte, The Guardian, Der Spiegel, BBC, New York Times, The Independent, CNN, Frieze, Vice, and Wired.

 Art